Blush: Getting Cheeky!

 When applying a powdered blush, use a soft-bristled brush such as the Larenim® Blonzer brush, which covers the cheeks during application.
 To determine where to apply blush, smile in a mirror and identify the “apples,” or highpoints, of your cheeks.
 Lightly whisk your brush in the blush and then sweep the product onto the apples of your cheeks in an upward and outward motion, toward the hairline.
 Apply the same blush to your temples, your chin, your jaw or even the tip of your nose to balance your facial color.
 Apply a light layer of finishing powder if blush appears too dark or needs to be blended.

 For a fresh-looking glow, use a Larenim® Fan brush to apply shimmery blush to the highpoints of your cheeks.
 To further emphasize your cheekbones, apply a soft, lustrous highlighter like Superstition™ to your cheekbones in a “C” shape from your temples to your cheekbones.
 You can also apply a deeper, warmer shade of blush underneath your cheekbones to make them “pop” while contouring the face.
-This technique requires both practice and the proper tools, such as the chiseled Blush Brush.
+This technique requires both practice and the proper tools.

 Correctly applied, blush can do wonders for your appearance in a matter of seconds.
 Experiment with several shades until you determine the perfect color for your skin tone, then practice application until it becomes second nature.
 Once you master the technique, you’ll never have to pinch your cheeks again!